If you need support now call the DoD Safe Helpline (877) 995-5247 or 911. For other resources, see our Survivor Resources page.

-ZASA NewsCadet Mental HealthWe are increasingly concerned about cadet mental health during Covid.
+2020 -- A not from ZASA's Board of Directors: "We are increasingly concerned about cadet mental health during Covid.
 Cadets, especially 3 and 4 degrees, are isolated with few if any classes in-person.
 The cadet "buzz/rumor network" advises other cadets to 'not go to the Peak Performance Center (PPC/cadet counseling) or your chain of command'.
 This is not new to USAFA and a similar email regarding sexual assault resulted in the Congressional Fowler Commission investigating USAFA in 2003.

-This is tied to AF medical board policy.
-In the past, Supt Jay Silveria supported and secured waivers to the commissioning medical board for at least five cadets.
-This was not enough to change cadet trust in the system.
-Distrust of mental health support is a perennial problem in the military.
 We have been in contact with the AF surgeon General, Lt Gen Dorothy Hogg.
 In her (immediate) response to a member's letter, she noted that "we are working hard to educate that getting mental health will not disqualify you for any job unless it needs to i.e. it is severe enough or long lasting requiring intensive therapy."
-General Courts Martial (GCM)Our goal is to attend every cadet GCM involving sexual misconduct and show our support for those willing to press charges and face the ordeal of a GCM.
-Please consider attending a GCM if you can.

 July 7, 2020 -- "How to Sell Your Rape Story" -- Lacy Crawford is the author of the forthcoming memoir "Notes on a Silencing."